MustardOS/frontend/README.md

 - RG35XX2024

 ## Build
 To build, first run `. ./setvars.sh` to set the correct environment variables for the current session, and then `./buildall.sh`, which will make all of the individual subfolders.
+The resultant applications will be placed into the `./bin` directory.